UN mediation of the Kashmir dispute: McNaughton proposals

 In December 1949 the Canadian president of the UNSC, General McNaughton, was requested by the council to approach the two states to solve the dispute.
 McNaughton issued both states on 22 December with his proposals and two days before his term as president of the council was to expire he reported back to the UNSC, on 29 December.
 But the council asked him to continue his mediation and he did so, submitting his final report on 3 February 1950.

 His proposal enclosed a scheme whereby Pakistan and India would simultaneously withdraw their regular forces (excluding those Indian regular forces needed for security purposes).
-The Azad Kashmir forces and Kashmir State forces (and other militia) would both be demobilized.
-The Northern Areas would also be dimilitarised and its administration would remain with the local authorities, under UN supervision.
+The Azad Kashmir Regular Force & Jammu and Kashmir State forces (and other militia) would both be demobilized.
+The Northern Areas would also be demilitarised and its administration would remain with the local authorities, under UN supervision.
 Pakistan accepted his suggestions but India proposed two far-reaching amendments which amounted to a rejection.

 The proposals treated India and Pakistan as equal participants in the dispute which was not acceptable to India.
 In India's view, Pakistan was present illegally in Kashmir while India was present legally.
 The United States warned India that it would have no option but to comply with any decision that the Security Council may opt for because by rejecting the McNaugton proposals it would be the third successive time India spurned the conclusions of a neutral UN representative, upon which Nehru accused the US of pressurizing his government.
 India's rejections of the McNaugton proposals were viewed by American policymakers as an example of Indian "intransigence."

 The McNaughton proposals, widely supported in the Security Council, led to the passage of a resolution on 14 March 1950 that recognized Pakistan as an equal party in the Kashmir dispute and allotted both India and Pakistan a five-month period to implement a demilitarisation plan; while Pakistan accepted the resolution, India unequivocally rejected it.
 The council then appointed Sir Owen Dixon as the next UN representative to the two countries; and he was tasked with administering McNaughton's demilitarisation scheme, which India had already rejected.